 THE INTAKE: You call our office and some basic information about you and the issue is taken by the person answering the phone.
 Based on the intake, we determine whether it is in your best interest to proceed with a consultation and possible representation.

 THE CONSULTATION: We review your case and offer our advice on the merits of the case or situation, whether representation is advisable, and, if so, what the process entails and what the likely cost will be.
-The consultation usually last from 30 minutes to an hour, and the charge for the consultation is $200.
+The consultation usually lasts from 30 minutes to an hour, and the charge for the consultation is $200.

 REPRESENTATION & RETAINER: Representation is through a written retainer agreement explaining the work to be done, the hourly rate to be charged, and the advance retainer payment that is placed into a trust account against which our itemized monthly bills are paid.